 If you think describing Jack Douglas‘s act was difficult, step forward Freddie ‘Parrot-Face’ Davies!
 Freddie’s big break was when he appeared on Opportunity Knocks in 1964.
 From then on until, pretty much the early 70s, Freddie worked regularly, always with the same act.
 Always playing a character my nana would describe sympathetically as ‘having a want aboot him.’

 But I’ll start this particular story in, of all places, one of God’s biggest waiting rooms, a place sometimes known as Eastbourne.
 I was attending a conference there in 1986 and was sitting in a large Chinese restaurant with some colleagues.
 A small, dapper man in a tuxedo walked in and strolled through the restaurant looking around in a superior way and nodding to certain individuals who clearly recognised him.
 One of my colleagues suddenly exclaimed, ‘It’s Freddie Parrot Face Davies!
 I’m thick, thick, thick, right up to here!’
 And lo it was he.
-On our journey back to our hotel we stumbled across the local theatre and above entrance in very large lettering were the words, ‘Frederick Davies Presents….’
+And then I dived under the table in embarrassment as one does when in the presence of a comedy hero.
+On our journey back to our hotel we stumbled across the local theatre and above the entrance in very large lettering were the words, ‘Frederick Davies Presents….’
 Everything fell into place.
 He was now an impresario and one of Eastbourne’s foremost worthies.
 So this is where he’d been after the gods of showbiz no longer smiled upon him!

 Freddie could also be musical and released a number of singles.
 Obviously in the persona of Freddie Parrot Face.
 His most successful single, although it didn’t chart, was Sentimental Songs.
 The ‘B’ side of this waxing was entitled ‘Semolina.’ which I clearly remember him performing in a duet with Des O’ Connor in his heyday.
 Imagine these tunes sung with a pronounced lisp and you get the general idea.
 I once tried to perform ‘Sentimental Songs‘ to my lovely wife, who had, oddly, never heard of Parrot Face, on a ferry in Croatia whilst eating an apple.
 The results were not pretty.